Below are the different ways that Faculty and Staff can be a part of our programs!

 - The advisor must complete a Staff/Faculty Advisor Evaluation.

-- Advisors that covered any costs may submit receipts to Judy Sandoval at firstname.lastname@example.org or SKS410 to be reimbursed as soon as possible.
+- Advisors that covered any group costs may submit receipts to Judy Sandoval at firstname.lastname@example.org or SKS410 to be reimbursed as soon as possible.

 - Do I have to be a USC staff or faculty member to be an Alternative Break Advisor?